rubocop/rubocop/README.md

 ### Clang Formatter (default)

-The `Clang` formatter displays the offences in a manner similar to `clang`:
+The `clang` formatter displays the offences in a manner similar to `clang`:

 ```
 $ rubocop test.rb